Display Signals

 What’s Next?

-Next time, we’ll put our new display signals and colour palette to the test, generating fast, colourful graphics in Hardware Sprites.
-Or jump ahead to bitmap graphics in Framebuffers.
+Next time in FPGA Graphics, we’ll put our new display signals and colour palette to the test, generating fast, colourful graphics in Hardware Sprites.
+You can also check out my FPGA & RISC-V Tutorials.